smcck222/irws-search-engine/README.md

 By default, the program will use our custom analyzer, the long list of stopwords and no synonym mapping for processing the corpus and a tweaked version of *BM25* for scoring results.

-Other options can be selected via the following parameters:
+Other options can be specified via the following parameters:

 - `--analyzer`
     - `STANDARD`: *Lucene's* standard analyzer